EliWoodard/EliWoodard/README.md

 - [DiffChecker](https://github.com/EliWoodard/DiffCheck): Checks for differences between lists.

 ## For Practice
 - [Practice](https://github.com/EliWoodard/Practice): Understanding the principles of R, Javascript, Python, Java, C++, and C.

+## School Repo
+- [School GitHub Repo](https://github.com/Eli-Woodard): Most of these repos are private to ensure assignments are not copyable.

 ## Contact
 - elijahwoodard136@gmail.com